 September 2016 - Present

-My research focuses on helping designers create sustainable products that appeal to consumer desires and to grow demand for sustainable products.
+My research focuses on data driven design to help create sustainable products that appeal to consumer desires and to grow demand for sustainable products.
 I actively seek to bridge my academic work with business; in 2019 I completed the Ignite Certificate Program in Entrepreneurship and Innovation from the Stanford Graduate School of Business.

 September 2014 - December 2015